top of page

 From Iranian playwright Nassim Soleimanpour comes an audacious experiment.
 No rehearsals.
 No preparation.
 Just a sealed envelope and an actor reading a script for the first time.

 Lowden was undeniably hesitant and nervous at the start.
-Walking onto a stage with no idea what was about happen with 300 people staring must be unnerving for a professional actor with a reputation to uphold.
-But he quickly realised that the audience was on his side, and together we navigated the script the stage directions and the surprises of Soleimanpour's play.
+Walking onto a stage with no idea what was about happen with 300 people staring must be unnerving for any professional actor with a reputation to uphold.
+But he quickly realised that the audience were on his side, and together we navigated the script, the stage directions and the surprises of Soleimanpour's play.

 Part autobiography, part language lesson, 'Nassim' is both comical and powerful.
-It's very cleverly written and presented, and manages to be both light-hearted and powerful.
+It's very cleverly written and presented, and manages to be both deep and light-hearted.
 To say anything else about the plot or staging would ruin the impact of the piece.

 Venue: Traverse Theatre - Traverse 1